30 Years of Engaging, Inspiring and Connecting Communities

-- Some ideas are so good we had to be a part of them, like Move to Prosper’s housing for single moms, and wrangling senators to launch the Wallick Companies’ senior housing communities.
+- Some ideas are so good we have to be a part of them, like Move to Prosper’s housing for single moms, and inspiring senators to launch the Wallick Companies’ senior housing communities.

 We’ve covered every nook of the K to Career space.
 We’re passionate about changing the dynamics of childcare and bettering the education system.

-- MurphyEpson created OCCRRA’s brand and developed their positioning as a professional organization that cares and supports early childhood education.
+- MurphyEpson created OCCRRA’s brand and developed the organization’s positioning as a professional organization that cares and supports early childhood education.

-- We launched Columbus City Schools “What’s your good idea?” campaign.
-We heard from thousands of community members after we distributed postage paid postcards to gather information and innovative ideas to better Columbus City Schools.
+- We launched the Columbus Education Commission’s “What’s your good idea?” campaign.
+We heard from thousands of parents, grandparents and children after we distributed postage paid postcards to gather information and innovative ideas to improve Columbus City Schools.